Tapan-rt/Zepto-Data-Analysis-SQL-Project/README.md

   outOfStock BOOLEAN,
   quantity INTEGER
 );

-2. Data Import
+# 2. Data Import
 Loaded CSV using pgAdmin's import feature.

 If you're not able to use the import feature, write this code instead:

-   \copy zepto(category,name,mrp,discountPercent,availableQuantity,
+   \ zepto(category,name,mrp,discountPercent,availableQuantity,
             discountedSellingPrice,weightInGms,outOfStock,quantity)
   FROM 'data/zepto_v2.csv' WITH (FORMAT csv, HEADER true, DELIMITER ',', QUOTE '"', ENCODING 'UTF8');
 Faced encoding issues (UTF-8 error), which were fixed by saving the CSV file using CSV UTF-8 format.

-3. 🔍 Data Exploration
+# 3. 🔍 Data Exploration
 Counted the total number of records in the dataset

 Viewed a sample of the dataset to understand structure and content